python-microservices/pyms/docs/services.md

 ### Configuration

-The parameters you can add to your config are:
+The parameters you can add to your config are the folowing:

 * **path:** The relative or absolute route to your swagger yaml file.
 The default value is the current directory
 * **file:** The name of you swagger yaml file.
 The default value is `swagger.yaml`